mraggi/discreture/README.md

 }
 ```

+## Discreture vs Sagemath

+This comparison isn't even fair (c++ vs python).
+On the same system, iterating over all (24 choose 12) combinations, sage takes 12.2 seconds.
+Discreture takes approximately 0.01 seconds.
+No point in graphing that.

 ## CLANG vs GCC
 On a i7-5820K CPU @ 3.30GHz, on Linux, compiling with -Ofast yields the following results: